-The Journal accepts submissions through the ExpressO online submission system only.
-Please ensure that you have included a copy of your CV or resume with your article submission.
+The Journal is currently accepting submissions.
+Submissions can be made here.
+Please ensure that you have included a copy of your CV or résumé with your article submission.

 Due to the very high volume of submissions we receive, we can only respond to authors whose scholarship we are considering for publication.
-If you have received a time-sensitive offer of publication from another journal, please submit a request for expedited review on ExpressO.
+If you have received a time-sensitive offer of publication from another journal, please submit a request for expedited review.